Publication: 10.04.2011 by Etopia Press

 Source: CLP Blog Tours

-Summary: Kacey Barlow had no idea it would be this hard to get into grad school.
+Synopsis: Kacey Barlow had no idea it would be this hard to get into grad school.
 Her well-to-do family has been attending UI for generations, and admissions had been recruiting her since high school!
 She was a shoo-in—that is, until they gave her the boot.

 She can’t tell her parents, and can’t stand the thought of her friends going off to grad school without her.
 Her grades are slipping.
 Her professors can’t remember her name, and her tutor, Taylor, won’t stop hitting on her when they’re supposed to be studying.